What Divorce or Separation Paperwork Can You Do Yourself?

-If the relationship with your spouse has deteriorated to the stage of talk about separation or divorce, you might be wondering about how the process works and the formalities required by the laws in Canada and Ontario.
+What separation paperwork can you do yourself?
+Has the relationship with your spouse has deteriorated to the stage of talk about separation or divorce?
+You might be wondering about how the process works and the formalities required by the laws in Canada and Ontario.
 Is a lawyer necessary?
 What paperwork is required, and can you prepare some of the paperwork on your own?
 Divorce and separation are quite different, so here is an overview to help you understand the process and procedures for each.

 Distinction between separation and divorce